 Lewis and Clark County Dog Control Ordinance Summary

-Vaccinations (4-2006-14): All dogs 6 months or older must be vaccinated against rabies.
-Rabies vaccinations are not an over the counter vaccine.
+Rabies Vaccinations: All dogs 6 months or older must be vaccinated against rabies.
+Rabies vaccinations are not an over-the-counter vaccine.
 Only a licensed Veterinarian can administer this to your animal.
-The vaccinations must be kept current and the rabies tag must be worn on the dogs collar or harness.
+The vaccinations must be kept current and the rabies tag must be worn on the dog's collar or harness.

 Public Nuisance (4-2006-9): is defined as any dog that threatens, injures, or damages people or property, livestock or other pets; an abandoned dog; or a barking dog.

 Any dog in violation of the above listed ordinances may be impounded at the Lewis and Clark Humane Society.
-After 3 days (72 hours), the dog may be placed up for adoption or humanly euthanized.
-The impound fee is $25 plus $20/day boarding fee.
+After 72 hours the dog may be placed up for adoption, the impound fee is $25 per day.
 The fines for violations of the above are $50 for the first offense, $75 for the second offense, and $150 for the third and subsequent offenses.

-Vicious Dogs (4-2006-10): any dog that without provocation bites or attempts to bite any person; or that has killed or injured another animal.
+Vicious Dogs (4-2006-10): A vicious dog is defined as, any dog that without provocation bites or attempts to bite any person; or that has killed or injured another animal.
 The penalty for the 1st offense is a fine of $200 or destruction of the dog or both.
-For a second offense, the fine is $500 and the dog is destroyed.
+For a second offense, the fine is $500, and the dog is destroyed.

-Animal Bites: If an animal bites a person and it is determined that the animal is not current on rabies vaccination, the animal must be quarantined at the owners expense at a licensed approved kennel, a veterinarians office, or the Humane Society for a minimum of ten days.
+Animal Bites: If an animal bites a person and it is determined that the animal is not current on rabies vaccination, the animal must be quarantined at the owner's expense at a licensed approved kennel, a veterinarian office, or the Humane Society for a minimum of ten days.

 This is a summary of the Animal Control Ordinance.
-If you have any questions please call Sheriff's Dispatch 447-8235 (option 1) to speak with Animal Control Officer Jennifer Robinson.
+If you have any questions, please call Sheriff's Dispatch 406-447-8235 (option 1) to speak with Animal Control Officer Jennifer Robinson.

 The benefits of licensing your pet: